rubik/radon/README.rst

 single code base and without the need of tools like 2to3 or six.
 It can also run on **PyPy** without any problems (version tested: 1.9 and 2.0.0).

+Radon does not depend on any other Python package.

 Installation
 ------------